RedMineAtIpnet/NRJCount/README.txt

 This feature is especially usefull in industrial settings where the 3-phase system is used.
 Each couple has 2 entries, one for the phase, another for the neutral (ex: VIN1: Voltage Input Neutral on phase 1, VIP1: Voltage Input Phase on phase ).

 These inputs on the stpm34 range from -0.3V to 0.3V.
-Thus, a shunt resistance and a voltage divider according to the joined diagram.
+Thus, the use of a shunt resistance and a voltage divider according to the joined diagram.

 Digital pins have a 3.3 voltage input/output thus the associated microcontroller should have a 3.3V input/output.